 Title Child Care - Seasonal Child Care (SCC) Brief Description Offers child care subsidies to eligible families who are seasonally employed in agriculturally related work.
 Goal is to provide access to licensed/certified child care so children are not exposed to hazards of agricultural work site or left in inappropriate situations while parents are involved in qualifying work activities.
 Legal Authorization 45 CFR Parts 98 and 99, the Child Care Development Fund (CCDF), RCW 74.12.340, 74.13.985 and WAC 388-292.
 Funding Source Funded by federal block grants and state funds.
 Population Served Eligible families who are seasonally employed in agricultural work, require child care to participate in approved activities, do not qualify for TANF and have a child age 12 or younger or, a child with special needs age 18 or younger.
-Program is targeted towards DSHS regions 1, 2 and 3.
 Eligibility Parents are actively employed in agriculturally related work in Washington state, or in a bordering state within 40 miles of the Washington state border; The primary wage earner was employed in agriculturally related work for eleven months or less with any one employer in the previous 12 months.
 The family's adjusted monthly income, averaged for the previous 12 months, is at or below 200% of the Federal Poverty Level for that size of family.
 50% or more of a family's earned income for the previous 12 months is derived from agriculturally related work.
 The parent(s) agree to participate in the cost of child care by making a monthly co-payment.
 Services Child care payment on behalf of authorized families.

-Linkages Community agencies contracted to authorize seasonal child care Community Service Offices (CSOs) Working Connections Child Care (WCCC) ---------- ---
+Title Child Care - Seasonal Child Care (SCC), Continued Linkages Community agencies contracted to authorize seasonal child care Community Service Offices (CSOs) Working Connections Child Care (WCCC)

-Title Child Care - Working Connections Child Care (WCCC) Brief Description Provides child care subsidies for families, whose incomes are at or below 200% of the federal poverty level, in which adults are working, looking for work, or enrolled in an approved training program while working.
-Legal Authorization Child care is provided by federal block grants under 45 CFR Parts 98 and 99, the Child Care Development Fund (CCDF), and state monies, RCW 74.13.0903.
-Funding Source Funded by federal block grants, a required Maintenance of Effort (MOE) expenditure of state funds, and state matching funds.
-Population Served Eligible TANF families who require child care to participate in approved: (a) WorkFirst activities; (b) Job search; (c) Employment; or (d) Training plans.
+Provides child care subsidies for families, whose incomes are at or below 200% of the federal poverty level, in which adults are working, looking for work, or enrolled in an approved training program while working.
+Child care is provided by federal block grants under 45 CFR Parts 98 and 99, the Child Care Development Fund (CCDF), and state monies, RCW 74.13.0903.
+Funded by federal block grants, a required Maintenance of Effort (MOE) expenditure of state funds, and state matching funds.
+Eligible TANF families who require child care to participate in approved: (a) WorkFirst activities; (b) Job search; (c) Employment; or (d) Training plans.
 Non-TANF families who require child care to maintain employment or attend approved training while working.
-Eligibility The eligible families' income must be at or below 200% of the Federal Poverty Level (FPL).
+The eligible families' income must be at or below 200% of the Federal Poverty Level (FPL).
 Parents pay for a portion of their care, based on a sliding scale.
 A minimum co-payment is required.
-Services Child care payment on behalf of eligible families.
-Linkages Head Start and ECEAP Child Care Resource and Referral Washington Child Care Coordinating Committee
+Child care payment on behalf of eligible families.
+Head Start and ECEAP Child Care Resource and Referral Washington Child Care Coordinating Committee ESA Program Briefing Book 2004

-ESA Program Briefing Book 2003 Program Descriptions - Page 8
+Program Descriptions - Page 8